hgscripts/hgscripts.github.io/docs/documentation/gearbox/configuration.md

 1. Allow the vehicle to start rolling slowly in 1st gear after releasing the clutch.
 2. Enable engine braking when downshifting for a more realistic experience.
 (This will apply to motorcycles as well)
-3. if the car's transmission is modded in the mechanic this will add an additional gear in the box
+3. When enabled, vehicles with a modified transmission (Not stock) will get an extra gear.
 4. Choose the allowed methods for changing gears.
     - Allowed options:
         - 'both'